boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    S-NSSAI is a 32-bit field: Slice/Service Type (SST): 8 bits, Slice Differentiator (SD): 24 bits.
 32 bits, out of 128 bits of the IPv6 address, may be used to encode the S-NSSAI, which makes an IP to Slice mapping table unnecessary.
-This mapping is simply a local an allocation method to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 semantic.
+This mapping is simply a local allocation method to allocate IPv6 addresses to NF loopbacks, without redefining IPv6 semantic.
 Different IPv6 address allocation schemes following this mapping approach may be used, with one example allocation showed in {{figure-11}}.